Flush-mounting

 Why does the M1 cost more than a standard concrete box?

-Yes, the M1 is slightly more expensive than competitor products.
-However, what is the most expensive thing on the construction site?
-Working time!
-Thanks to the modern membrane technology, the boxes are absolutely concrete-tight and cables and conduits can be inserted without tools.
-The integrated conduit grip ensures reliable strain relief – there is no need for tedious reworking or subsequent conduit cutting, which saves a lot of working time.
+Yes, the M1 is a bit more expensive than competing products.
+However, what’s the most expensive part of the job?
+Labor!
+Thanks to modern membrane technology, the boxes are absolutely concrete-tight, and cables and conduits can be inserted without tools.
+The integrated conduit grip ensures reliable strain relief – eliminating tedious rework and subsequent conduit cutting, which significantly saves labor.

-With the M1, you have the huge advantage that you only need one box for the entire concrete installation.
-The M1 can be used as an appliance junction box, wing concrete box, ceiling junction box, large conduit box or electronics box.
-Not only does this reduce your storage costs, but there is also no risk of the fitter picking up the wrong product.
+With the M1, you have the huge advantage of only needing one box for the entire concrete installation.
+The M1 can be used as a device connection box, wing concrete box, ceiling connection box, large-diameter conduit box, or electronics box.
+This not only reduces your storage costs, but also eliminates the risk of the installer selecting the wrong product.

 Does the conduit stay in the box?

-Yes, thanks to the conduit grip of the membrane boxes, everything is securely strain-relieved and absolutely concrete-tight.
+Yes, thanks to the conduit grip of the membrane boxes, everything is reliably strain-relieved and absolutely concrete-tight.

 Why is there no thread for ceiling hooks?

-We did this deliberately because it is always dirty on the construction site.
-If there is dirt in the thread and you turn the ceiling hook in, it can happen that you twist off the thread.
+We did this deliberately because construction sites are always dirty.
+If there’s dirt in the thread when you screw in the ceiling hook, you might strip the thread.

-Yes, that has been tested.
-In addition, we already have many satisfied customers who install our concrete boxes.
+Yes, it’s been tested.
+We also have many satisfied customers who use our concrete boxes.

-Can the M1 be used as a CEE box?
+Can the M1 be used as a CEE socket?

-For this, we have the special M1 CEE in our range.
-This is a further development of our M1, which has already been installed millions of times and is designed to meet the special requirements of power installations.
+For this purpose, we offer the special M1 CEE in our range.
+This is a further development of our M1, which has already been installed millions of times, and is designed to meet the specific requirements of high-voltage installations.

 Which CEE sockets fit into the M1 CEE?

-Every conventional manufacturer of a CEE socket fits into the M1 CEE.
+Any conventional CEE socket manufacturer fits into the M1 CEE.
 It is therefore suitable for use with 16 A CEE device inserts.

 What protection class is achieved with the M1 CEE?

-The M1 CEE sealing ring with protection class IP 44 prevents moisture from ingressing the box, thereby meeting the required DIN 60309.
+The M1 CEE sealing ring with protection class IP 44 prevents moisture from ingressing the socket, thereby fulfilling the required DIN 60309 for CEE plugs.

-The XL-series is slightly more expensive than competitor products.
-However, what is the most expensive thing on the construction site?
-Working time!
-Thanks to the modern membrane technology, the installation housings are absolutely concrete-tight and cables and conduits can be inserted without tools.
-The integrated conduit grip ensures reliable strain relief – there is no need for tedious reworking or subsequent conduit cutting, which saves a lot of working time.
+The XL-Series is priced slightly higher than competing products.
+However, what’s the most expensive part of the job?
+Labor!
+Thanks to modern membrane technology, the Installation Housings are absolutely concrete-tight, and cables and conduits can be inserted without tools.
+The integrated conduit grip ensures reliable strain relief – eliminating tedious rework and subsequent conduit cutting, which significantly saves labor.

-The removable lid allows cables and conduits to be pulled into the installation housing before the concrete is poured.
+The removable cover allows cables and conduits to be pulled into the Installation Housing before concreting.
 Thanks to the integrated membrane sealing lip, everything remains absolutely concrete-tight.

-Is it possible to extend the installation housing with a transformer tunnel?
+Is it possible to expand the Installation Housing with a tunnel?

-Yes, an optional transformer tunnel is available for the XL 150, XL 200 and XL 250 installation housing.
-The transformer tunnel can be used to create additional connection space, which is e.g. suitable for larger electronic components.
-It can be universally attached to all XL series installation housings.
+Yes, an optional Universal Tunnel is available for the XL 150, XL 200, and XL 250 installation housings.
+The Universal Tunnel creates additional installation space, ideal for larger electronic components, for example.
+It can be universally attached to all installation housings in the XL-Series.

-Are built-in devices protected against overheating in the installation housing?
+Are built-in devices in the Installation Housings protected against overheating?

-The smart design of the installation housing enables optimal thermal management – even when using the transformer tunnel.
+The smart design of the Installation Housings enable optimal thermal management – even when using the Universal Tunnel.

-Why does the universal junction box cost more than a standard concrete box?
+Why does the Universal Junction Box cost more than a standard concrete container?

-The universal junction box can be used very flexible.
-Thanks to the modern membrane technology, the boxes are absolutely concrete-tight and cables and conduits can be inserted without tools.
-The integrated conduit grip ensures safe strain relief – there is no need for tedious reworking or subsequent conduit cutting, which saves a lot of working time.
+The Universal Junction Box is extremely versatile.
+Thanks to its modern membrane technology, the box is absolutely concrete-tight, and cables and conduits can be inserted without tools.
+The integrated conduit grip ensures reliable strain relief – completely eliminating tedious rework and subsequent conduit cutting, significantly saving time.

-The 3-part structure with lid, box and front part allows, among other things, the placement of the front part before the reinforcement is being installed, which clearly differentiates the Primo universal junction box from the usual 2-part competitor products.
-The M40 entry is also unique on the market.
-The different front parts in 60 mm and 70 mm as well as an optional divider for two separate circuits within one box offer additional flexibility.
-Another advantage of the three-part universal junction box is that you can first nail on the base plate, then attach the box after the first layer of reinforcement, and finally screw on the lid – this way, the lid cannot get lost.
+The three-part design with cover, box, and front part allows, among other things, the front part to be positioned before the reinforcement is installed, which clearly sets the Primo Universal Junction Box apart from common two-part competitor products.
+The M40 inlet is also unique on the market.
+Additional flexibility is offered by the various front parts in 60 mm and 70 mm, as well as an Optional Divider for two separate circuits in one box.
+Another advantage of the three-part Universal Junction Box is that you can nail the base plate on first, then, after the first layer of iron, place the box on it and screw on the cover – thus, the cover cannot get lost.

-The universal junction box is available in two versions.
-You can choose between a front part with a diameter of 60 mm and a front part with a diameter of 70 mm.
+The Universal Junction Box is available in two versions.
+You can choose between a front part with a 60 mm diameter and a front part with a 70 mm diameter.

 Can two separate circuits be installed in one box?

-Yes, for this purpose the use of optional divider is suitable.
-It can be inserted into the universal junction box in no time, allowing a clean and safe separation of the two circuits.
+Yes, the Optional Divider is suitable for this purpose.
+It is easily inserted into the Universal Junction Box, allowing for a clean and safe separation of the two circuits.

-In which sizes are the C-series wall & ceiling transitions / grommets and sleeves available?
+In what sizes are the C-Series wall and ceiling transitions / grommets and sleeves available?

-How much Newton can the claw sleeves hold?
+How many Newtons can the claw sleeves hold?

 The claw sleeves hold up to 380 N.